 Do not sit on the folded convertible top, or put heavy items on top of it.
+You could damage the top or the rear window defogger wires.

 Operating the convertible top while any part of a passenger is in the way of the convertible top can cause serious injury.